Nelderson/MV_Online/README.md

 After configuring the server run `npm start` to start the server

-Server Configuration
+Configuration
 -------------

-Inside the  `server/configurations/config.js` file, there are several things to configure:
+Make a copy of both chatConfig.EXAMPLE.js and mainConfig.EXAMPLE.js rename these copies to chatConfig.js and mainConfig.js from there you need to modify the `server/configurations/mainConfig.js` file, there are several things to configure:

 `port` defines which port the server will run on (Default `8000`)